APA Health Services Psychology

 How do I get application materials?

-All materials must be available for review on-line by our Due Date of Nov 4, 2016 at 8am PST.
+All materials must be available for review on-line by our application deadline of Nov 3, 2016..
 Complete the Uniform Internship Application, APPI, found on the APPIC web site at www.appic.org then click on 'APPI On-Line'.

 Interested applicants should submit: